parallelworks/ml-workshop/README.md

   - set up the system paths to access OpenMPI,
   - compile the hello world MPI source code provided here, and
   - run the code over 4 CPUs distributed over two worker nodes.
+  - You can check for the status of this multiple node job with `sinfo` and `squeue` in another terminal.
-+ You can also copy and paste the contents of `run_mpitest.sh` into the `script_submitter` workflow's launch page to run the script on the cluster.
++ You can also copy and paste the contents of `run_mpitest.sh` into the `script_submitter` workflow's launch page to run the script on the cluster as if it were a formal workflow.